mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 - No node to the right of a parent can ever be less than that parent no matter how many left hand branches / children exist

-I know that may seem redundant but examine what comes next.
+I know that may seem redundant, but examine what comes next.
 When deleting a `curNode` that has two children you need to replace the `curNode` with one of four possible nodes.

 _Note: When doing this in code you may only select a strict subset of these choices which will be demonstrated during the code walk through._